How to Disinfect Your Leather Purse [Kill Viruses & Bacteria]

 Again: always read the label and when in doubt, test the method on an out-of-the-way area.

-As you can see, there are many home remedies you can choose from when it comes to disinfecting your purse.
+As you can see, there are many home remedies you can choose from when it comes to sanitizing and disinfecting your purse.
 My favorite method is to use disinfecting wipes because it’s quick and easy.

 Of course, you can always opt for professional cleaning, but that is not a real option if you want to clean your purse each time you get home from shopping.